 For each on-demand seminar, Select Counsel will be tracking your attendance through participation codes that pop up during the presentation.
 Instructions on how to use these participation codes, along with information about how to retrieve your credit will be provided to you prior, during and after the completion of the program.

 Upon completion of the course you will receive a either a state specific certificate of attendance for the courses that Select Counsel applied for or a Uniform Certificate of Attendance for states that have reciprocity or are self applying/reporting states.

 State by State reporting instructions will be included with each certificate of attendance.
 You will receive this information via email, as well as in a handout that can be accessed before, during and after the course in your customer account.

-Select Counsel only applies for course approval in the following states: CA, IL, OH, PA, TX, VA and WA,.
+Select Counsel only applies for course approval in the following states: CA, IL, OH, TX, and WA and is an accredited provider in PA.
 Select Counsel will report attendance in any of the above states (e.g. PA) that require the provider to report attendance.
 For states that allow course approval reciprocity and/or that attorneys are self-reporting/applying, Select Counsel will guide you to the appropriate forms and governing bodies.
 All information about reporting credit to your state will be provided as a hand out prior, during and after the completion of the course.

 The content on this page is for informational and educational purposes only.
 Each state has its own rules and regulations indicating what qualifies for CLE credit.
 Certain programs, subjects, and formats may not receive credit in some states and there may be specific rules regarding who may earn credit or the maximum number of credit hours that may be earned with specific formats.
 Please contact your state MCLE regulatory entity for specific questions about your MCLE rules.
 For contact information, go to www.clereg.org